Reece hails from Boston, Massachusetts.

 Cotton's original comedy album recording debut Pitbull Pride was scheduled to take place at The Rozzie Square Theater in front of a live audience on Saturday, March 28th 2020.
 However, like much of the world, a global pandemic derailed those plans.
-Since that time, Cotton has amassed thousands of followers on Tik Tok and surpassed one million views across social media.
+Since that time, Cotton amassed thousands of followers and has well surpassed a million views across her social media platforms.
 In lieu of touring, Cotton's increasingly popular online presence has opened up new opportunities, such as sponsorships and passive content creator income.
-Cotton takes pride in using her platform to help raise awareness for social good, the most recent being Black Girls Code & Autism Speaks.
+Cotton takes pride in using her platform to help raise awareness for social good, the most recent being Black Girls Code, Autism Speaks & Boston Health Care For The Homeless Program.
 Cotton also utilizes her talent, time and resources to help fundraisers, including those that support the LGBT+ community, most notably Howard Brown Health's 2021 ChiQ event.

-Cotton credits her success to hard work and the unwavering support of family and friends.
-Cotton gives special thanks to her mentors along the way.
+Cotton credits her success to hard work and the unwavering support of family, friends and to those who took the time to mentor her in comedy.

 New date for Cotton's debut comedy album recording to be announced.